tifa365/berlin_club_history/README.md

-# Berlin Historic Clubs Dataset
+# Berlin Club History Dataset

 A curated dataset of 106 closed/historic nightclubs and music venues in Berlin, documenting the city's legendary club culture from the late 1960s through 2020.